hsfl/cosmos-core/docs/tutorials/getting_started.md

-COSMOS Tutorial: getting started with the concepts of COSMOS
+getting started with the concepts of COSMOS {#tutorial-getting-started-1}
 ==================================================================
 # What is Cosmos?
 Cosmos is a software program that allows the user to manage and create information exchange between many machines.